Church F.C.: History

-Church were twice expelled from the Lancashire Senior Cup, in 1883-84 and 1884–85, for fielding ineligible players, both times after protests from neighbours Accrington.
+Church were twice expelled from the Lancashire Senior Cup, in 1883–84 and 1884–85, for fielding ineligible players, both times after protests from neighbours Accrington.

-The club's best run came in 1884-85.
+The club's best national run came in 1884–85.
 The club now had the benefit of a new stand, seating 700, which increased the club's income.
 In the first round Church beat Hurst with a goal in the last two minutes.
-In the second round against South Shore of Blackpool, James Beresford gave Church the lead inside ten seconds; although the club went 2-1 down, Crawford scored an equalizer in the last minute, and the clubs agreed to play an extra half-hour, in which Crawford scored the winner.
-The third round saw the club's biggest win, 10-0 against Southport Central (now Southport F.C.), the score being 8-0 at half-time.
+In the second round against South Shore of Blackpool, James Beresford gave Church the lead inside ten seconds; although the club went 2–1 down, Crawford scored an equaliser in the last minute, and the clubs agreed to play an extra half-hour, in which Crawford scored the winner.
+The third round saw the club's biggest win, 10–0 against the original Southport, the score being 8–0 at half-time.
 This raised the club's profile enough that it was in demand for friendly matches in Scotland; in May 1885 Church beat St Mirren and in May 1887 the club played Partick Thistle and Hibernian on consecutive days.
 3,500-4,000 saw the club beat Darwen in the fourth round to reach the last eight, with special trains being run to bring the visiting supporters to the village.
 The quarter-final with the Old Carthusians was also played in front of a crowd of 4,000, which was not far short of the village's population, but the Charterhouse side won with a breakaway goal in the second half.

-The following year, the club looked like it had been eliminated in the first round, losing 4-2 at Blackburn Olympic, but the Light Blues' goalkeeper Jack Southworth had been ineligible for the tie, and the FA ordered a replay, at Church's ground.
+The following year, the club looked like it had been eliminated in the first round, losing 4–2 at Blackburn Olympic, but the Light Blues' goalkeeper Jack Southworth had been ineligible for the tie, and the FA ordered a replay, at Church's ground.
 The replayed game ended in a draw, despite Olympic being under strength as replacement goalkeeper Hacking (from Blackburn Law) could not attend due to a family bereavement, and in the replay at the Hole-i'the-Wall ground Church scored three times in twelve minutes to go through.